kandy-209/TRON-QUIZ/README.md

 # TRON Quiz Game

 ## Description
-This project is TRON quiz utilizing JavaScript and HTML.The quiz begins by pressing the start button and cycles through 10 Question's based from the TRON series.
+This project is a TRON quiz utilizing JavaScript and HTML.The quiz begins by pressing the start button and cycles through 10 Question's based from the TRON series.
 As Player 1 Enters the TRON quiz a Timer begins to count down from 100 seconds they have their progess tracked in a HUD that subtracts 10 seconds off every incorrect answer... so don't answer incorectly or you might be derezzed.
 The game ends when the quiz is completed or Player 1 runs out of time.
 At the end Player 1 can save their score to local storage with thier intials or name so they can see their rank compared to prior attempts or other players.
 (This was the goal)

 ## Table of Contents
 * [Installation](#installation)